jasonx12345/Reminder-Chrome-Extension/README.md

 # To-Remind (Chrome Extension)

-Minimal Chrome extension for quick “to-remind” nudges.
+Minimal Chrome extension for quick “reminder” notifications.
 Add a title + future date/time, then mark Done or Delete.
 Custom date picker limits you to today → +2 years and prevents saving past times.